Bishopsbourne: Amenities

-The Tadpole Tearoom, located on Frog Lane, opened in a converted farmyard in 2017 and serves hot and cold food, drinks and baked goods.

 History

 In 1844 an excavation at Bourne Park in the civil parish (and always in the village's boundaries) revealed Iron Age remains.

 Mozart visited Bourne Park House in 1765 when it was owned by Sir Horatio Mann.
 Mann was a cricket patron and a number of top-class cricket matches were held at Bourne Paddock, a ground he built in the park.
 10 buildings in the village are listed in the National Heritage List for England and a wall.

 On 30 August 1940, a Spitfire piloted by Sgt J I Johnson was shot down and crashed near Bishopsbourne.
 He was killed in the crash.

 Transport

 Bishopsbourne had a train station on the Elham Valley Railway until the line closed in 1947.
 The station building is now a private residence.

 Notable residents

 Richard Hooker was the Rector from 1595 to 1600.
 Hooker played a significant part in the development of Anglicanism, championing a 'middle way' between Puritanism and Catholicism.
 His 8-volume work Of the Lawes of Ecclesiastical Politie was partly written in the Rectory at Bishopsbourne.
 After his death, he was buried in the chancel of the church, and a memorial to him was provided by William Cowper.

 "Oswalds", the house of author Joseph Conrad, still stands and the village hall is called "Conrad Hall" in his honour.
 The author and naturalist Jocelyn Brooke lived in a house called "Forge House", just opposite the village hall.
 Photographic pioneer Joseph Bancroft Reade was rector from 1863 until his death in 1870, and is buried at St Mary's.

 The poet and mystic A. E. Waite spent most of his later life in Bishopsbourne and was buried in the churchyard at Bishopsbourne in Kent.